openhatch/oh-mainline/docs/contributor/about_our_community.rst

 .. _read more about that: handling_patches.html

-Named sub-groups
+Community structure
 ================

-Some groups or individuals have extra power.
-Here are the important ones:
+Here are some sub-groups of the OpenHatch community:

   * Contributor: This refers to anyone who makes a contribution that gets put in the main OpenHatch git repository.
 To become part of this, just show up